Should You Ever Buy a Graphics Card From eBay?

 Each of these types is assigned a star value between one and five.
 Before buying your card, verify the seller’s performance in each division.

-The majority of eBay’s top sellers earn at least three stars in any of these groups.
+Most of eBay’s top sellers earn at least three stars in any of these groups.
 Below this amount, a seller may be a scammer or simply a poor performer in that group.

 Read the reviews before buying